 2. Small Finger Tattoo

-The trend for tiny, delicate tattoos is showing no sign of slowing down in 2020.
+The trend for small tattoos is showing no sign of slowing down.
 If you are searching for the perfect subtle inking, a small finger tattoo could be perfect for you.
 Mini symbols, initials, and shapes are all popular options and are tiny enough to you won’t need to worry about keeping them covered.
 Small finger tattoos can be just as meaningful as large pieces, and you will always be able to see your inking whenever you want.

 3. Cute Finger Tattoo